RhysDeimel/ready15/docs/source/contributing.rst

 Please follow these guidelines when updating our docs.
 Let us know if you have any questions or something isn't clear.

+The optimal section length is `7 minutes <https://medium.com/data-lab/the-optimal-post-is-7-minutes-74b9f41509b>`_.
+This equates to 1400~1750 words.
+If a page exceeds this, consider breaking it into multiple pages.

 For page titles, or Heading1 as they are sometimes called, we use title-case.

 If the page includes multiple sub-headings (H2, H3),